Projects will be completed in teams of 3-4.

 How do you think it turned out?
 How well did it meet the goals?
 What other approaches would you consider if you had it to do over again?

 Projects will be graded based on the final written report and required emails.
-The breakdown will be:
+The breakdown (in terms of percentage of your final grade) will be: